jito-foundation/jito-stake-unstake-reference/README.md

 1.  **Account Rent & Fees:** Transactions require SOL for network fees and potentially rent-exemption for new accounts.
 2.  **Stake Deposit Interceptor:** JitoSOL requires using the stake-deposit-interceptor wrapper program (program ID: `5TAiuAh3YGDbwjEruC1ZpXTJWdNDS7Ur7VeqNNiHMmGV`) for depositing stake accounts.
 This program manages the authorization and deposit process, creating a deposit receipt that can later be used to claim pool tokens.
-3.  **Stake Account Deposits - Example vs Production:** This reference implementation creates new stake accounts for demonstration purposes.
-In typical production use cases, users would deposit existing stake accounts they already own.
-You do not need to create a new stake account to use the stake deposit method - you can deposit any delegated stake account where you control the stake and withdraw authorities.
+3.  **Stake Account Deposits - Two-Step Process:** This implementation separates stake account creation from deposit to keep transactions within size limits.
+Step 1 creates and delegates a stake account.
+Step 2 deposits it to the pool via the interceptor.
+In production, users typically already have delegated stake accounts and would skip Step 1, using the deposit methods directly with their existing stake account addresses.
 4.  **Stake Account Deactivation:** Funds withdrawn as stake accounts (via Assisted `useReserve=false` or Manual) are only fully liquid after the stake account deactivates (typically 1-2 epochs).
 5.  **Reserve Withdrawal:** Using the reserve (`useReserve=true`) is subject to available liquidity and incurs fees defined by the stake pool.
-6.  **Validator Selection:** In this example, when creating and depositing stake accounts, you must select a validator from the pool's active validator list.
-The stake account will be delegated to this validator before deposit.
-For existing stake accounts, they should already be delegated to a validator.
+6.  **Validator Selection:** When creating stake accounts (Step 1), you must select a validator from the pool's active validator list to delegate to.
+When depositing (Step 2), the validator is automatically detected from the stake account data - no manual selection needed.
 7.  **Testnet vs Mainnet:** Pool parameters, minimum balances, and behavior differ between networks.

 ## References